CxELabs/M365HOL/instructions2.md

 	> [!NOTE] An AIP scanner Discovery scan will start directly after aquiring the application access token.

-1. [] Wait a minute or so after the script completes until you see a **Visual Studio Just-In-Time Debugger** dialog with a .NET exception.
-Press **OK** in the dialog.

-	> [!ALERT] This is due to SharePoint startup in the VM environment.
-This event **must be acknowledged** to complete the discovery scan.
+ > [!ALERT] If you see a **Visual Studio Just-In-Time Debugger** dialog with a .NET exception, press **OK** in the dialog.
+This is due to SharePoint startup in the VM environment.
+This event **must be acknowledged** if present to complete the discovery scan.

 ---